Hakeemmidan/custom-promotion-code-cli/README.md

+# Custom Promotion Code Generator
-Customized promo code generator that maps a name to a specific promo code
+Customized promotion code generator that maps a name to a specific promotion code

 Built with native Ruby code (no external gems)